horseee/LLM-Pruner/README.md

       --save_ckpt_log_name llama_prune
 ```
 Arguments:
-- **Pruning Strategy:** Block-wise, Channel-wise, Layer-wise Pruning: place {--block_wise}/{--channel_wise}/{--layer_wise --layer your_desired_layer_size}.
-If you use Block-wise, please specify the start and end layer paticipate in pruning.
-If you channel-wise, no extra argument is needed.
-If you use layer-wise, please specify `--layer YOUR_LAYER_SIZE`
+- **Pruning Strategy:** Block-wise, Channel-wise or Layer-wise Pruning.
+Just add {--block_wise}/{--channel_wise}/{--layer_wise --layer your_desired_layer_size} to the command.
+If you use Block-wise, please specify the start and end layer for pruning.
+If you would like to try channel-wise pruning, no extra argument is needed.
+For layer-wise pruning, please specify `--layer YOUR_LAYER_SIZE`.
 - **Importance Criterion:** l1, l2, random, taylor.
 Use the argument --pruner_type to specify the pruner.
 If you use the taylor pruner, than you have the following four choice: `vectorize, param_second, param_first, param_mix`.
 The `param_mix` is used by default (containing both the approximated second-order hessian and first-order gradient).
 If you use l1, l2 or random, no extra arguments need to be specified.
 - **Pruning Ratio**: The pruning ratio of groups.
 It is different from the **pruning rate of parameters** as we remove groups as the minimal units.
 - **device and eval_device**: Pruning and evluation can be done on different devices.
 Taylor-based methods requires backward during pruning, which may requires huge GPU RAMs.
 Our implementation uses cpu for importance estimation.
 Similarly, eval_device is used to test the pruned model.